UNINETTSigma2/documentation/jobs/submitting.md

 shared by all users.
 The login nodes are meant for logging in, copying files, editing, compiling, running short tests (no more than a couple of minutes), submitting jobs, checking job status, etc.
+If you are unsure about the basic interaction with Unix-like systems, [here](https://effective-shell.com/) is a good resource to start with.
 Jobs started via Slurm run on the _compute nodes_.

 Note that it is _not_ allowed to run jobs directly on the login nodes.